 What does OneSky do?

-We design and implement affordable, replicable model programs to help communities and caregivers unlock the vast hidden potential of the world’s most vulnerable young children.
+We design and implement affordable, replicable model programs to help communities and caregivers unlock the vast hidden potential of the world’s vulnerable young children.
 We also provide ongoing training, guidance and support for individuals, communities and governments while they take our models to scale.

 How did OneSky develop its approach to child development?